Floodplain Development Ordinance

 National Flood Insurance Program- Flood Hazard Mapping

-FEMA Map Service Center- Find local maps (FIRMs)
+FEMA Map Service Center- Find local flood maps (FIRMs)

 Floodplain Wikipedia Entry- A basic primer on floodplain issues (not endorsed by the City of Pendleton)